en_USEnglish

 2. Optimized performance

-A custom-coded website can be lighter and faster than one built on a CMS, because you can eliminate any superfluous code.
-This can increase user satisfaction and improve SEO.
+A custom-coded website can be lighter and faster than one built on a CMS because you can eliminate unnecessary code.
+This can increase user satisfaction and improve the referencing.

 3. Better safety

-With custom development, you can integrate robust security protocols right from the start, minimizing the risk of attack.
+By developing custom, you can integrate robust security protocols from the start, minimizing the risk of attacks.

 The disadvantages of coding